sagemathinc/cocalc/src/doc/design_overview/overview.rst

 Node.js
 -------

-Although SMC's source tree contains a smörgåsbord of (mostly small) Python scripts for various management tasks, most / all of SMC's backend is built not with Python, but with `Node.js`_.
+Although SMC's source tree contains a smorgasbord of (mostly small) Python scripts for various management tasks, most of SMC's backend is built not with Python, but with `Node.js`_ (the most notable exception is the server backend for Sage worksheets which is still in Python, as it has to interface closely with Sage).

 Most software developers are, at this point, at least passingly familiar Node.js (often referred to as just "Node").
 But in short, it is a